-Now, more than ever, in this economy you have to focus your marketing efforts so that you reap the most benefit from your dollars.
+Now, more than ever, you have to focus your marketing efforts so that you reap the most benefit from your dollars.
 Take these ten steps into consideration if you’re trying to make your business recession-proof.

 If you’re determined to make it as a small business owner, you have to be smart about where – and how – you market your business and on which marketing strategies you spend your money.